Newsome High School (Florida): Flag Football

 Newsome won the 2A state flag football championship in 2021.

+Clubs/Activities

+The student newspaper is known as Wolf Tracks.

 Chorus

-In 2009, the Newsome Chorus captured the Grand Champion Trophy, at the Fiesta-Val national competition.
+In 2009, the Newsome Chorus captured the Grand Champion Trophy at the Fiesta-Val national competition.
 In 2016 the chorus performed for the archbishop at Kilkenny Castle, Ireland.

 Marching Band

-The Newsome Wolf Pack Marching Band won first place in Bands of America regionals in Delaware with their performance “Flight: If Only I Could.”
-The following year they were selected to march in the 2016 Macy's Thanksgiving Day Parade, the only school in Florida to receive an invitation.
+The Newsome Wolf Pack Marching Band has a history of competitive success.
+In 2015, the Marching Band's performance of their show "Flight: If Only I Could" won first place at the Bands of America Newark regional at the University of Delaware.
+They were selected and performed in the 2016 Macy's Thanksgiving Day Parade, the only school in Florida to receive an invitation that year.

+In 2024, during their first marching season under director John Owen Davis II, the Wolfpack Marching Band had a regular season clean sweep, being named grand champions earning the top spot at each competition they attended.
+They also continued the Newsome Band Program’s longstanding pursuit of excellence by earning a Straight Superior rating at the annual Florida Bandmasters Association Marching Music Performance Assessment.

+Winter Guard

+The Newsome Winter Guard placed 8th and won the Fan Favorite award in the Scholastic A class at the 2018 Winter Guard International Championships.